-4.10.1 SHARPENING AND BALANCING OF THE BLADE
+4.10.2 - REMOVING, SHARPENING AND BALANCING THE BLADE from 1998 to

-4.10 SHARPENING AND BALANCING OF THE BLADE
+4.10 REMOVING, SHARPENING AND BALANCING THE BLADE

 A badly sharpened blade causes grass to become yellow and reduces grass collection capability.
 If not balanced, excessive vibration can be caused during use.